pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Subscription with attached subscription](/images/S12.png)

 - Back on the Red Hat customer Portal page chose the Subscriptions link.
 In the Subscriptions page, scroll through the list and choose a subscription to review.
-In that Subscription page make sure you are on the Overview tab page.
+On the Subscription page make sure you are on the Overview tab page.
 Here you can see the subscription quantity available and the number of subscriptions consumed.

 ![Subscriptions Overview](/images/S13.png)

-- In the same subcription page click the Systems tab to see which RHEL instances have this subscription attached to them.
+- In the same subcription page click the Systems tab to see which RHEL instances have the subscription attached to them.

 ![Subscriptions Systems](/images/S14.png)